 This study analyses data from 10 countries and sheds new light on the prevalence of violence against women in countries where few data were previously available.
 It also uncovers the forms and patterns of this violence across different countries and cultures, documenting the consequences of violence for women’s health.
 No specific focus on GBV in the context of conflict and war.

 Report of the Special Rapporteur on violence against women, its causes and consequences

 UN Special Rapporteur on Violence against Women, 2011

 Overview over VAW, also in the context of war and conflict zones, and suggestions of topics in need of further attention.

-Shattered lives – Definition of terms, overview over immediate medical care for sexual violence victims
+Shattered lives: Immediate medical care vital for sexual violence victims